lagbolt/library/LVCCLD-signage.md

 ### Finding a particular collection

 Finding where in the library a particular "collection" is found can be hard because collections can have a complicated structure.
 Just considering large print books, a branch might separately shelve LP fiction, LP non-fiction, *new* LP fiction and *new* LP non-fiction.
-In addition, fiction might be shelved by author's name but non-fiction by classification number.
+In addition, fiction is probably shelved by author's name but non-fiction by classification number.

 Which is how we get this sign at the **Centennial Branch**: